 Quepos is the nearest town to Manuel Antonio.
 Take the bus down to Quepos, and have a walk around.
 Shopping tip: you will save money if you have the local currency, Costa Rica colón.
 It’s not that things are marked up if you’re using the US dollar, per say, but the conversion doesn’t always line up quite as you expect it to.
 Buy an ice cream, and make your way in and out of the local shops to have a look around.

 Visit the ferias (farmer’s market) if you can make it to Quepos on a Friday or Saturday.
 There you will find everything from fresh fruit to homemade bread.
 The people who sell good at the market are mostly locals, so it’s a great chance to meet them and learn more about the areas culture.

 Parasailing is an epic experience.
 While this is one of the more expensive things to do in Manuel Antonio, you may find it well worth it (if you’re ok with heights, that is!)
 Glide through the sky above the ocean, and catch an incredible view of Manuel Antonio National park from above.

 Waterfall chasing is a must in Costa Rica.
-Of all the things to do in Manuel Antonio, this is a favourite.
+Of all the things to do in Manuel Antonio, this is my favourite.
+It’s probably just the best thing to do in Costa Rica, period.
 The waterfalls in Manuel Antonio are actually slightly inland.
-One of the country’s most beautiful waterfalls, Nauyaca waterfall is a perfect day trip.
+One of the country’s most beautiful waterfalls, Nauyaca waterfall, is a perfect day trip.